Timendus/chipception/README.md

 you can run multiple programs next to each other, surely that's obviously something new.
 Something different.

 Because all my code was already operating on virtual registers in memory, it was actually not that hard to get it to run multiple virtual CPUs in parallel.
-Making use of the fact that SUPERCHIP `hires` is twice the CHIP-8 `lores` resolution, I could pretty quickly get 8ception to render this:
+Making use of the fact that SUPER-CHIP `hires` is twice the CHIP-8 `lores` resolution, I could pretty quickly get Chipception to render this:

 ![Running multiple interpreters in split-screen](./pictures/split-screen.gif)